mohitpai/journey-optimizer.en/help/using/building-journeys/read-segment.md

 -->

+>[!NOTE]
+>
+>One-shot Read segment journeys move to the Finished status 30 days after the journey execution.
+For scheduled Read segments, it is 30 days after the execution of the last occurrence.

 ### Test and publish the journey {#testing-publishing}

 The **[!UICONTROL Read Segment]** activity allows you to test the journey either on a unitary profile, or on 100 randomly test profiles selected among the profiles qualified for the segment.